Cognigy/Documentation/docs/en/docs/insights/dashboard-calls.md

 ### Total call duration

-The total duration of calls in the selected timeframe.
+Shows the total duration of calls in the selected timeframe.

 Source table: